beejjorgensen/bgc/src/bgc_part_0400.md

 p = &i; /* p now "points to" i */
 ```

+On the left of the assignment, we have a variable of type
+pointer-to-`int` (`int*`), and on the right side, we have expression of
+type address-of-`int` (since `i` is an `int`).
+But remember that
+"address" and "pointer" both mean the same thing!
+The address of a thing
+is pointer to that thing.

+So effectively, both sides of the assignment are type pointer-to-`int`
+(which is the same as type "address-of-`int`", but no one says it that
+way).

 Get it?
-I know is still doesn't quite make much sense since you
+I know is still doesn't quite make much sense since you haven't
-haven't seen an actual use for the pointer variable, but we're taking
+seen an actual use for the pointer variable, but we're taking small
-small steps here so that no one gets lost.
-So now, let's introduce you
+steps here so that no one gets lost.
+So now, let's introduce you to the
-to the anti-address-of, operator.
-It's kind of like what
+anti-address-of, operator.
+It's kind of like what `address-of` would be
-`address-of` would be like in Bizarro World.
+like in Bizarro World.

 ## Dereferencing {#defer}

-A pointer, also known as an address, is sometimes also called a
+Like we've said, a pointer, also known as an address, is sometimes also
-_reference_.
+called a _reference_.
 How in the name of all that is holy can there be
 so many terms for exactly the same thing?
 I don't know the answer to
 that one, but these things are all equivalent, and can be used
-interchangably.
+interchangeably.

 The only reason I'm telling you this is so that the name of this
 operator will make any sense to you whatsoever.
 When you have a pointer
-to a variable (AKA "a reference to a variable"), you can use the
+to a variable (roughly "a reference to a variable"), you can use the
-original variable through the pointer by _dereferencing_ the
+original variable through the pointer by _dereferencing_ the pointer.
-pointer.
-(You can think of this as "de-pointering" the pointer, but no
+(You can think of this as "de-pointering" the pointer, but no one ever
-one ever says "de-pointering".)
+says "de-pointering".)

 What do I mean by "get access to the original variable"?
 Well, if you
-have a variable called `i`, and you have a pointer to
-`i` called `p`, you can use the dereferenced pointer
+have a variable called `i`, and you have a pointer to `i` called `p`,
-`p` _exactly as if it were the original variable
+you can use the dereferenced pointer `p` _exactly as if it were the
-`i`_!
+original variable `i`_!

 You almost have enough knowledge to handle an example.
-The last
+The last tidbit
-tidbit you need to know is actually this: what is the dereference
+you need to know is actually this: what is the dereference operator?
+It
-operator?
-It is the asterisk, again: `*`.
-Now,
-don't get this confused with the asterisk you used in the pointer
+is the asterisk, again: `*`.
+Now, don't get this confused with the
-declaration, earlier.
-They are the same character, but they have
+asterisk you used in the pointer declaration, earlier.
+They are the same
-different meanings in different contexts.
+character, but they have different meanings in different
+contexts^[That's not all!
+It's used in `/*comments*/` and
+multiplication!].

 Here's a full-blown example: